Northland Rugby Union

-The Northland Rugby Union is the governing body for rugby union in Northland, New Zealand; Northland is a region of New Zealand that covers areas in the districts of Far North, Kaipara, and Whangārei.
+The Northland Rugby Union is the governing body for rugby union in Northland, New Zealand; Northland is a region of New Zealand that covers areas in the districts of Far North, Kaipara, Whangārei, as well as Wellsford and Tomarata in Auckland Region.
 Established in 1920, they represent the Bunnings NPC side, Northland Taniwha, and Farah Palmer Cup side, Northland Kauri.
 It is also affiliated with the Blues Super Rugby franchise.
-Their home playing colours are sky blue and they play their home games at Semenoff Stadium in Morningside.
+Their home playing colours are a sky blue (Pantone 284) and they play their home games at Semenoff Stadium in Morningside.

 Affiliated clubs

 There are currently 39 registered clubs incorporated and secondary schools affiliated with the Northland Rugby Union, most of which have teams at both senior and junior levels.